November 24th, Everyday

 November 24, 1964

-Congo rebels seize American missionary Bill McChesney.
-He is suffering so seriously with malaria he needs help and his friend Jim Rodgers, a British missionary, leaps into the truck with him.
-Despite McChesney’s illness, the rebels beat him mercilessly the whole way to the prison where they will incarcerate him.
+On this day in Christian history, Congo rebels seized American missionary, Bill McChesney.
+He was suffering so seriously with malaria and needed help when his friend Jim Rodgers, a British missionary, leapt into the truck with him.
+Despite McChesney’s illness, the rebels beat him mercilessly the whole way to the prison where they were to incarcerate him.
 Both men are beaten and trampled to death the following morning.

 Post a Comment